tlahoda/PriorityQueue/README.md

 Priority Queue
 ==============
-PriorityQueue is a bi-directional priority queue implemented in terms of a least significant digit radix sort. pop, top, empty, and size have a constant time complexity. pop_all has a O(n) complexity where n is the number of unique priorities currently in the queue. push has a typical complexity of O(log k*Np) and a worst case complexity of O(2*log k*Np) where k is the maximum number of digits a priority may have and Np is the size of the set of priorities having the same number of digits as the priority being pushed.
+PriorityQueue is a bi-directional priority queue implemented in terms of a radix sort. pop, top, empty, and size have a constant time complexity. pop_all has a O(n) complexity where n is the number of unique priorities currently in the queue. push has a typical complexity of O(log k*Np) and a worst case complexity of O(2*log k*Np) where k is the maximum number of digits a priority may have and Np is the size of the set of priorities having the same number of digits as the priority being pushed.

 Algorithm Details
 -----------------
-Radix sort sorts based on the individual digits in a key.
-PriorityQueue uses a two layer bucketing strategy to perform the radix sort.
-The first layer of buckets are dilineated by the number of digits in the priority.
-The second layer of buckets are delineated by the priority and are in lexicographic order in the digits bucket.
-The elements are pushed onto the end of the priority bucket maintaining insertion order.
+Radix sort is a multi-pass distribution sort that distributes based on the individual digits in a key.
+The first pass distributes based on the number of digits in the key.
+The second pass distributes based on the lexicographic ordering of the keys.
+The elements are inserted into the bucket with insertion order maintained.

-The sorting occurs by sifting an element through these layers and into position.

 ####Example:
-The following code pushes a string "foo" with a priority of "300" onto the priority queue with lower priorities being the highest priorities.
+The following code pushes a string "foo" with a priority of "300" onto the priority queue the elements bucket in with lower priorities being the highest priorities.

 ```c++
 MinPriorityQueue<string> queue;